Senior Executive Team

 His research focuses on the documentation and grammatical description of Australian Aboriginal languages, especially those of Western Australia.
 He has served as a member of the Australian Research Council’s College of Experts, the Executive Committee of the Australian Council of Graduate Research, and chaired the Committee of Deans of Graduate Schools in the Australian Group of Eight Universities.

 Professor Jeremy Kilburn has led the Faculty of Science and Engineering since 2018.
 Prior to moving to Curtin, he worked for the University of Aberdeen as Senior Vice-Principal; his achievements there included providing executive leadership on trans-national education, including the Aberdeen-Curtin alliance that was announced in early 2017.

-He has also worked at the University of Wales, Bangor and the University of Southampton before joining Queen Mary University of London in September 2010 as Professor of Organic Chemistry and Vice Principal Science and Engineering.
+He has also worked at the University of Wales, Bangor and the University of Southampton before joining the Queen Mary University of London in September 2010 as Professor of Organic Chemistry and Vice-Principal Science and Engineering.

 Pro Vice-Chancellor Curtin Singapore